USS Barb (SS-220): Pacific Theater – Sixth through twelfth patrols

 Members of the submarine's demolition squad pose with her battle flag at the conclusion of her 12th war patrol.
 Taken at Pearl Harbor, August 1945.

 The last five war patrols (8-12) conducted by Barb were under Commander Eugene B. Fluckey.
 Her 11th patrol lasted from 19 December 1944 – 15 February 1945, in the Formosa Straits and East China Sea off the east coast of China, from Shanghai to Kam Kit.
 During this patrol, Barb sank four Japanese merchant ships and numerous enemy small craft.
 On 22–23 January Barb penetrated Namkwan Harbor now called Yanpu Wan (沿浦湾) on the China coast, opposite the Matsu Islands, and wrought havoc upon a convoy of some 30 enemy ships at anchor.
 Maneuvering in dangerously shallow waters, Barb launched her torpedoes into the enemy group and then retired at high speed on the surface in a full hour's run through uncharted, heavily mined, and rock-obstructed waters.
 In recognition of this outstanding patrol, Commander Fluckey was awarded the Medal of Honor and Barb received the Presidential Unit Citation.

 Upon completion of her 11th patrol, Barb was sent to the U.S. for a yard overhaul and alterations, which included the installation of 5 in rocket launchers at the Captain's request.
 Returning to the Pacific, she commenced her 12th and final patrol of World War II on 8 June.
 This patrol was conducted along the coasts of the Sea of Okhotsk.
 For the first time in U.S. submarine warfare, Barb successfully employed rockets, against the towns of Shari, Hokkaido; Shikuka; Kashiho; and Shiritoru on Karafuto.
 On 2 July; she also bombarded the garrison on Tyuleny (Kaihyo) Island with her regular armament, destroying the constructions and causing a fire.
 She next landed a party of carefully selected crew members who blew up a railroad train.

 During the night of 22–23 July 1945 these men went ashore at Karafuto, Japan, and planted an explosive charge that subsequently wrecked a train.
-They were: Chief Gunners Mate Paul G. Saunders, USN; Electricians Mate 3rd Class Billy R. Hatfield, USNR; Signalman 2nd Class Francis Neal Sever, USNR; Ships Cook 1st Class Lawrence W. Newland, USN; Torpedoman's mate 3rd Class Edward W. Klingesmith, USNR; Motor Machinists Mate 2nd Class James E. Richard, USN; Motor Machinists Mate 1st Class John Markuson, USN; and Lieutenant William M. Walker, USNR.
+They were: Chief Gunners Mate Paul G. Saunders, USN; Electricians Mate 3rd Class Billy R. Hatfield, USNR; Signalman 2nd Class Francis Neal Sever, USNR; Ships Cook 1st Class Lawrence W. Newland, USN; Torpedoman's mate 3rd Class Edward W. Klingesmith, USNR; Motor Machinists Mate 2nd Class James E. Richard, USNR; Motor Machinists Mate 1st Class John Markuson, USN; and Lieutenant William M. Walker, USNR.
 This raid is represented by the train symbol in the middle bottom of the battle flag.